ClintLiddick/presentations/zmq/notes.md

 Ok, so we've talked a lot about what ZeroMQ can do for us, but there are still some unsolved problems.

 The first is serialization.
-What's our actual protocol?
+What's our actual wire protocol?
 ZeroMQ just sends raw bytes.
 Fortunately you have lots of options here.
 If you're in one language and ecosystem, you might already have a standard way of serializing messages.
 If you're in the other extreme and need the absolute most maximum flexibility maybe you send json strings.
-Many organizations have found google protobuf or another serialization-first library to be very effective.
+Many organizations have found google protobuf or other serialization-first libraries to be very effective.

 One pro tip is you probably want to wrap your messages in some kind of envelope outside your actual serialized data.
 Maybe a fixed size timestamp or counter.